 The best time to enter 'Agio Oros' is Easter.
 Easter is the time of the big orthodox feast and, therefore, the best moment to live and share the celebrations and traditions with the monks and pilgrims arrived from all over the world.
 The unspoiled nature of 'Athos' is at its best around these weeks.

-In winter the top of the mountain should be treated with respect and I advice to climb it with appropiate climbing material for snow and bad weather.
+In winter the top of the mountain should be treated with respect and I advise to climb it with appropiate climbing material for snow and bad weather.

 Climbing the northwest ridge has to be seen as an alpine climb.
-Full climbing material (harness, rope, slinges, express-slinges, helmet, etc...) is surely needed.
+Full climbing material (harness, rope, slings, express-slings, helmet, etc...) is surely needed.

 On the way to the summit of 'Athos' there is a chapel on a flat area at aproximately 1500 meters high.
 It is the chapel of "Panayía" (Virgin Mary in Greek).
 The chapel provides shelter and has some (dirty) bivouac facilities.
 This point is reached about two hours from the begining of the path at the crosspoint.